 Now is also the time to decide what to do with those floating pieces of content that describe your organization’s pandemic response.
 Should they be normalized across your content portfolio?
 Can they be genericized and archived for the next time your organization responds to an emergency situation?

 Finally, consider through which additional content channels your customers/users might now want to seek answers about your organization.
 Should your organization add a Chabot or another mode of digital engagement, for example?
 (Thank you to my colleague Jenne Meyer, Ph.D., for her article on this topic.)

 We’ve all learned by now that poor-quality content can turn off customers and users, sideline our marketing efforts, and even cost us business.
 We know that quality matters more than quantity and that high-quality content contributes to high SEO rankings.
 So the last step in your pandemic-sensitive content effort should be to ensure that your organization continues to produce content that is worthy.

 How to develop quality content is the subject of many books and articles.
 So suffice to say here that a key to high-quality content is consistency, consistency, consistency.
 Consistent, high-quality content comes from a strong content strategy followed up by careful content governance and successful content reuse.
 So create a strong content strategy now.
-Then use your tools and your processes to guide consistency, and you will have moved far along the content quality scale.
+Then use your tools and your processes–your usability testing, and so forth –to guide consistency, and you will have moved far along the content quality scale.